juji-io/datalevin/benchmarks/write-bench/README.md

 ### Results

 We list the throughput and latency for all conditions.
+Throughput is in writes per second and latency in milliseconds.

 #### Pure Write Task